Throwing Bones: How to Make & Read Osteomancy Sets

 How to Make Your Own Osteomancy Set to Use for “Throwing Bones”

-Bones and Natural Items to Include
+Bones and Other Natural Items to Include in Your Set

-Household Items to Include
+Symbolic Household Items to Include in Your Set

 Other household items to include: marbles, buttons, small toys, clothespins, coins, jewelry pendants, keys, small heirlooms, thimbles, rings, mementos, etc. Don’t just choose any item you find, choose items that mean something special to you.
 For example, a button that came off your grandfather’s police uniform = ancestral protection.
 Or a baby’s umbilical cord clip = maternal love.

 If you chose to follow an ancestral vibe when crafting your set, I highly recommend keeping your bone set safe on your ancestral altar.
 This keeps it cleansed and charged with ancestral energy.
 You might also choose to keep it on your god or goddess’ altar and ask them to bless your bone set.
-Every once in a while, if you’ve read someone’s bones that had a negative energy, don’t forget to cleanse your set with smoke or sound.
-I’ve also buried my set in a plastic bag in soil for a week to free it of negative vibes.

 There Are No Rules!